-The Board previously granted Options to executive officers pursuant to the terms of the Stock Option Plan.
+The Board grants Options to executive officers pursuant to the terms of the Stock Option Plan.
 The Stock Option Plan provides compensation to participants and an additional incentive to work toward long-term Company performance.
-See "Statement of Executive Compensation - Incentive Plan Awards - Option-Based Awards - Stock Option Plan" for further discussion.
+See "Incentive Plan Awards - Option-Based Awards - Stock Option Plan" for further discussion.

 Executive compensation is based upon the need to provide a compensation package that will allow the Company to attract and retain qualified and experienced executives, balanced with a pay-for-performance philosophy.
 The Stock Option Plan has been and will be used to provide share purchase Options which are granted in consideration of the level of responsibility of the executive as well as his or her impact and/or contribution to the longer-term operating performance of the Company.

-In determining the number of Options to be granted to the executive officers, the Board takes into account, among other things, the number of Options, if any, previously granted to each executive officer, and the exercise price of any outstanding Options to ensure that such grants are in accordance with the policies of the TSXV and any other applicable exchange and closely align the interests of the executive officers with the interests of shareholders.
+In addition to recommending the number of options to be granted pursuant to the methodology outlined above,